juicedata/juicefs-csi-driver/docs/DEVELOP.md

 ### Using Minikube

-When using [minikube](https://www.github.com/kubernetes/minikube) for local development, modify default docker registry as below so that images can be available for minikube
+When using [minikube](https://github.com/kubernetes/minikube) for local development, modify default Docker registry as below so that images can be available for minikube:

 ```sh
 eval $(minikube docker-env)
 ```

-You may also need to create `plugin_registry` directory manually
+You may also need to create `plugin_registry` directory manually:

 ```sh
 minikube ssh